bryxosmmm/olisp/README.md

-# O'lisp
+# Olisp

-O'lisp is compiller for lisp language, written in ocaml.
+Olisp is compiller for lisp language, written in ocaml.

 ## Can i do...
 1) Libc functions, yes
 2) Binop, yes
 3) Logicop/if/else, yes
 4) functions, yes
-5) variables, not yet
+5) variables, yes
+6) structs, yes
-6) macros, not yet
+7) macros, not yet

 ## Examples
 ```lisp